Piper Alpha: Occidental “never ever apologised.”

 In 1990 after Lord Cullen’s report Occidental (Now Elf Enterprise Caledonia) filed a civil action against their sub contractors (inherited from Occidental) to recover the £110m compensation settlements paid by their insurers, from the insurers of their sub-contractors.

-Occidental did not comment on Lord Cullen’s two part report.
+Occidental did not comment on Lord Cullen’s two-part report.
 They probably couldn’t believe their luck that despite having a lot of bad things said about them they had got off Scot-free, with no recommendation for prosecution.

 Occidental’s Notice of Blame, aided by the Department of Energy’s ‘blank flange theory’ had diverted attention from the many other failings on their platform.